 If people want to remove cookies from third parties, they will have to take it up with the third party themselves, or use the browser extension mentioned above.

-As I’ve already stated, I’m not here to give legal advice.
-I’m only offering suggestions that you might want to use as a starting point.
 I found this in one of the privacy policies I studied and have included it in my own.
+I think it is a great idea to cover-ya-butt.

 Users under 13 years of age

 Our Services are not directed to and we do not knowingly collect Personal Data from children under the age of 13.
 If we become aware that a child under the age of 13 has provided us with Personal Data, we will take steps to remove such data.
-If you become aware that your child has provided us with Personal Data without your consent, please contact us at ________________.
+If you become aware that your child has provided us with Personal Data without your consent, please contact the Privacy Officer.
 By using the Services, you are representing to us that you are not under the age of 13.

 Protection of Personal Data